-1. The Instructor: Concerns or struggles with coursework, assignments, instructional mode, communication, or an issue with a classmate among other things are best resolved addressing these issues

-- directly with the instructor.
+- 1. The Instructor: Concerns or struggles with coursework, assignments, instructional mode, communication, or an issue with a classmate among other things are best resolved addressing these issues directly with the instructor.
 Ideally, concerns should be addressed as soon as possible, so that problems or miscommunication is less likely to prolongate. - 2.
-The Undergraduate Director: If the instructor is unable to help resolve a problem, or if the student is uncomfortable speaking with the instructor for any reason, they should address these concerns with the Undergraduate Director Stephen Westfall (westfall@mgsa.rutgers.edu, CSB 129). - 3.
-The Senior Advisor and Student Success Counselor: Amee Pollock can provide further counsel and support if required (apollack@mgsa.rutgers.edu, CSB 127).
+The Undergraduate Director: If the instructor is unable to help resolve a problem, or if the student is uncomfortable speaking with the instructor for any reason, they should address these concerns with the Undergraduate Director Natalie Bookchin (nbookchin@mgsa.rutgers.edu, CSB 129). - 3.
+The Senior Academic Advisor: Amee Pollack can provide further counsel and support if required (apollack@mgsa.rutgers.edu, CSB 127).